 01. Study design theory

 As creatives, one of the most emotionally draining things we can do is deal with criticism.
-And yet, it’s absolutely essential if you’re to hone and improve your skills.
+And yet, it’s absolutely essential if you’re to improve your skills.

 Positive feedback is great when it’s deserved, but you don’t really gain anything from it other than an inflated feeling of self-worth.
 And when it’s knee-jerk and undeserved (see: mutual backslapping on many forums), it can actually be counterproductive to your continued development.